kinther/federation2/README.md

 1.3 "Bargain BioComponents" - fix exchange parsing issue caused by recent update and improve script speed by decreasing time.sleep in most cases.

+1.4 "Celestial Cereals" - support for multiple planets in your system